Want to grow your own Venus flytrap?

 Be sure to purchase enough planting medium to fill your terrarium to a depth of at least four inches, so your plants have room to grow.
 You can also spring for some decorative items, such as stone and bark, to complete the natural look.

-If setting a terrarium up seems like too much of an undertaking, you could go with a self-watering planter instead such as this one, also from Amazon.
+If setting a terrarium up seems like too much of an undertaking, you could go with a self-watering planter instead.
 Just don’t forget to fill the water reservoir.

 Plants can also be grown in colonies for mosquito control indoors, or outside if you live in an appropriate growing zone.
 We cover growing Venus flytraps outdoors in a separate guide. (coming soon!)